Kankan

 Kankan (Mandingo: Kánkàn; N’ko: ߞߊ߲ߞߊ߲߫) is the largest city in Guinea in land area, and the third largest in population, with a population of 198,013 people as of 2020.
 The city is located in eastern Guinea about 345 mi east of the national capital Conakry.

-The city is the capital and largest town of the Kankan Prefecture and of the Kankan Region.
-The population is largely from the Mande ethnic group.
+The city is the capital and largest town of the Kankan Prefecture and of the Kankan Region with its population being largely from the Mandinka ethnic group.